5 Aldi Items Retirees Need To Buy Now

 Coho Salmon

-Because much of the U.S.’s seafood supply is imported, it’s vulnerable to price hikes due to tariffs, according to Reuters.
-Aldi’s Coho Salmon is $11.19 per pound and you can freeze it now and then thaw it out for later meals.
+Because much of the U.S.’s seafood supply is imported, it’s vulnerable to price hikes due to tariffs and exchange rates, according to Reuters.
+Aldi’s Coho Salmon is $12.99 per pound and you can freeze it now and then thaw it out for later meals.
+There are a billion worth of saving money hacks like this in the Aldi sea.

 Editor’s note: Pricing and availability may vary depending on location.